SamDozer/2D-Tumor-Angiogenesis-Simulation/README.md

 ### 1. **Angiogenesis Model (Coimbra).ipynb**

 **Description**:
-- This is the simplest angiogenesis model.
-It simulates tumor cell diffusion starting from a smooth, circular region.
-The model uses a Gaussian distribution to initialize the tumor and simulates how tumor cells spread symmetrically from the center.
+This is the simplest model in the series, simulating tumor cell diffusion from a smooth, circular region using a Gaussian distribution.
+The model illustrates how tumor cells spread symmetrically from the center.

 **Key Features**:
-- **Initial Condition**: The tumor starts as a smooth, circular region.
+- **Initial Condition**: Smooth, circular tumor region.
-- **Processes Modeled**: Diffusion of tumor cells across a 100x100 grid.
+- **Processes Modeled**: Tumor cell diffusion across a 100x100 grid.
-- **Main Parameters**:
+- **Parameters**:
   - \( D = 1 \): Diffusion coefficient.
-  - \( A = 0.1 \): Maximum cell number.
+  - \( A = 0.1 \): Maximum cell density.
   - \( \sigma = 10 \): Tumor width.
-- **Visualization**: The tumor growth is visualized at each time step, showing a symmetric diffusion pattern.
+- **Visualization**: Symmetric diffusion of the tumor is visualized in real-time during the simulation.

 ---

 ### 2. **Angiogenesis Model (Coimbra) New Initial Conditions and Diffusion.ipynb**

 **Description**:
-- This model simulates the diffusion of tumor cells starting from **three distinct regions**, initialized using separate Gaussian distributions.
-The model is more complex than the previous one, as it simulates an irregular, multi-region tumor.
+This model simulates diffusion starting from three distinct tumor regions, initialized using separate Gaussian distributions.
+This model represents a more complex and realistic tumor growth pattern.

 **Key Features**:
-- **Initial Condition**: The tumor consists of three separate regions with different widths and locations.
+- **Initial Condition**: Three distinct regions with different widths and locations.
 - **Processes Modeled**: Diffusion of tumor cells across a 200x200 grid.
-- **Main Parameters**:
+- **Parameters**:
-  - \( D = 2 \): Higher diffusion coefficient, resulting in faster spread.
+  - \( D = 2 \): Higher diffusion rate for faster spread.
-  - \( \sigma_1, \sigma_2, \sigma_3 \): Widths of the three tumor regions.
+  - \( \sigma_1, \sigma_2, \sigma_3 \): Widths of the tumor regions.
-  - \( A = 0.05 \): Maximum cell number.
+  - \( A = 0.05 \): Maximum cell density.
-- **Visualization**: The tumor growth is visualized at multiple time steps (100, 480, 860, etc.), showing the interaction and diffusion of tumor regions over time.
+- **Visualization**: Tumor growth is visualized at multiple time steps (100, 480, 860, etc.), showing how the tumor regions interact and spread over time.

 ---

 ### 3. **Angiogenesis Model (Coimbra) New Initial Conditions for Proliferation and Small D.ipynb**

 **Description**:
-- This model introduces **cell proliferation** in addition to diffusion.
-The diffusion coefficient is small, simulating slow cell movement, but tumor cells proliferate actively based on a logistic growth model.
+This model introduces **cell proliferation** alongside diffusion, simulating slower cell movement with active cell growth.
+Tumor cells grow according to a logistic model, but their movement is restricted due to a small diffusion coefficient.

 **Key Features**:
 - **Initial Condition**: Three irregular tumor regions.
 - **Processes Modeled**: Slow diffusion and cell proliferation.
-- **Main Parameters**:
+- **Parameters**:
-  - \( D1 = 0.001 \): Small diffusion coefficient for limited cell movement.
+  - \( D1 = 0.001 \): Limited diffusion rate.
   - \( \alpha_0 = 2 \): Proliferation rate.
   - \( N_{\text{Max}} = 1 \): Maximum cell carrying capacity.
-- **Visualization**: Tumor regions proliferate and slowly diffuse, visualized at selected time steps (100, 480, 860, etc.).
+- **Visualization**: Tumor regions proliferate and diffuse slowly, with snapshots at time steps (100, 480, 860, etc.).

 ---

 ### 4. **Angiogenesis Model (Coimbra) New Initial Conditions, Diffusion + Proliferation.ipynb**

 **Description**:
-- This model balances both **diffusion** and **proliferation**.
-Cells spread through diffusion while also multiplying through proliferation.
-The initial tumor shape is the same as in previous models, with three distinct regions.
+This model balances both **diffusion** and **proliferation**.
+Cells spread moderately through diffusion while actively multiplying through proliferation.
+The tumor grows from three distinct regions.

 **Key Features**:
-- **Initial Condition**: Three irregular tumor regions.
+- **Initial Condition**: Three tumor regions.
 - **Processes Modeled**: Moderate diffusion and cell proliferation.
-- **Main Parameters**:
+- **Parameters**:
   - \( D = 0.05 \): Moderate diffusion coefficient.
   - \( \alpha_0 = 1 \): Proliferation rate.
   - \( N_{\text{Max}} = 1 \): Maximum cell carrying capacity.
-- **Visualization**: Tumor growth is visualized at various time steps (100, 200, 300, ..., 999), showing the interaction between diffusion and proliferation.
+- **Visualization**: Tumor growth is visualized at various time steps (100, 200, 300, ..., 999), showing how diffusion and proliferation interact.

 ---

 ### 5. **Final (Diffusion, Proliferation, and Irrigation).ipynb**

 **Description**:
-- This is the most advanced model, incorporating **diffusion**, **proliferation**, and a **vascular network** (irrigation) that supplies nutrients to the tumor.
-The model simulates how blood vessels grow in response to the tumor's demand for nutrients, supporting the tumor's expansion.
+This is the most comprehensive model, incorporating **diffusion**, **proliferation**, and a **vascular network** to supply nutrients to the growing tumor.
+The model dynamically simulates blood vessel growth in response to the tumor's nutrient demands.

 **Key Features**:
-- **Initial Condition**: Three irregular tumor regions and a uniform vascular network.
+- **Initial Condition**: Three tumor regions and a uniform vascular network.
 - **Processes Modeled**: Diffusion, proliferation, and irrigation (blood vessel growth).
-- **Main Parameters**:
+- **Parameters**:
   - \( D = 0.2 \): Diffusion coefficient.
   - \( \alpha_0 = 1 \), \( \alpha_1 = 1 \), \( \Gamma = 0.5 \): Proliferation parameters.
   - \( V_{\text{Max}} = 4 \): Maximum vessel density.
-  - **Beta Matrix**: Controls vascular growth rate in different regions.
+  - **Beta Matrix**: Controls vascular growth rate.
-- **Visualization**: Both the tumor and the vessel network are visualized at selected time steps (100, 200, 300, ..., 999), showing the interaction between the growing tumor and the vascular system.
+- **Visualization**: Both the tumor and vascular network are visualized at multiple time steps, showing interactions between the tumor and its blood supply.

 ---